momiji15/yearntolearn/RLadies_Athens/R_Markdown_Tutorial/Unit1.md

 ![](images/RMarkdown2.JPG)

+1. Create a folder in your Documents (or any location where you can remember the location) and name it **rladiesstl_rmarkdown**.
+You will store all of the contents of the workshop in this folder.

+2. Open R-Studio.
 Make sure to install R Markdown along with the packages that is needed to R Markdown(known as dependencies) before making your R Markdown document.

 ```{r chunk-one, echo = TRUE, eval = FALSE}
 install.packages("rmarkdown", dependencies = TRUE)